 Some cases of periodontitis require surgery.
 Common surgeries include grafting and gum flap procedures.
 Grafting is when the dentist takes a piece of tissue from another part of your mouth to cover an area of the tooth that was previously covered with gum tissue.
 A flap surgery involves cutting the gums away from the teeth, cleaning the teeth really well, and then laying the gums back and stitching them in place.

 Sometimes, the teeth cannot be saved and will need to be pulled.
-Your dentist will be able to help you with the next steps after tooth loss.
+Your dentist in Greensboro NC will be able to help you with the next steps after tooth loss.

 Whatever your particular situation requires, a good dentist will be able to help you through the process and make it as painless as possible.